IJuanTM/simpl/add-ons/auth/README.md

 - **Password Policy Enforcement** - Configurable length/complexity requirements, validated live as you type and again server-side
 - **Password Hashing** - Secure bcrypt/Argon2id hashing with configurable cost
 - **CSRF Protection** - Form validation and sanitization
-- **Session Security** - Secure session handling with timezone support
+- **Session Security** - Secure session handling with timezone support; changing a password invalidates every session for that account, on any device
 - **SQL Injection Prevention** - Parameterized queries with operator support

 ## Database